ktaylor63/southeast/site/content/articles/many-partners-work-together-to-protect-the-Amazon-of-the-south-for-generations-to-come.md

 The Service and other conservation agencies have spent millions of dollars to keep the tortoise off the endangered species list.
 Sansavilla, and much of the Altamaha corridor, is considered prime tortoise habitat.
 Already, 400 turtles have been tallied at Sansavilla.
 The goal is 1,000 or more.

-“Once they began clear-cutting or thinning heavily, and burning, the tortoises just came in and took over,” said Lee, a Georgia DNR conservation manager, pointing out burrows under a power line.
+“Once they began clear-cutting or thinning heavily, and burning, the tortoises just came in and took over,” said Lee, a Georgia DNR program manager, pointing out burrows under a power line.
 “It has exceeded our expectations, definitely.
 And the tortoise population will just fan out further and further as the habitat improves.”

 The gopher tortoise is considered a keystone species, without which the entire ecosystem would suffer.
 Its burrow, for example, is favored by eastern indigo snakes, burrowing owls, gopher frogs, the Florida mouse and more than 350 other species.
 Lee shared rare photos of an endangered indigo photographed recently alongside a burrow at the nearby Penholloway Creek WMA.